kernel-v38-project/energy-core-compliance-framework/README.md

 The core intellectual property and source code for energy_core are maintained in a private repository.

-Public materials here are intended to support:
+Public materials in this repository are intended to support:
 - technical due diligence;
 - procurement review;
 - architecture evaluation;